matao1984/temcompanion/README.md

 ### v1.2.3
 - Fixed an incorrect definition of high pass filter in DPC reconstruction that caused the UI to crash on non-square images.
 - Fixed dDPC output was set to 'int16' instead of 'float32'.
+- Add support for *.mrc file (image stack only).
+If the metadata txt file exists, it will be loaded as well.

 ### v1.2.2
 - Add right click menu